LucasRibeiro1024b/bootcamp-laravel/README.md

 Within the Chirps Controller we're now using Eloquents method to retrieve data from the Database.
 Before we add a hasMany relantionship between User and Chirps, now we just made the opposite by adding a BelongsTo relantionship between the Chirp and the User.

 Laravel may take too much time to show changes in the Front-end, it may the cause of my previous trouble, to overcome it I'm running:

 ```bash
 npm run build
 npm run dev
 ```

+## Editing Chirps

+Only now that I figured out that this whole bootcamp is intended to build a twitter-like app. 😅 Now everything makes sense, and I only got it because of the first comment of this section.

+> "bird-themed microblogging platforms"